publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch32/m__us_usc_t50_s1520a.md

     (c) __Informed consent required__

-        The Secretary of Defense may conduct a test or experiment described in subsection (b) of this section only if informed consent to the testing was obtained from each human subject in advance of the testing on that subject.
+        The Secretary of Defense may conduct a test or experiment described in subsection (b) only if informed consent to the testing was obtained from each human subject in advance of the testing on that subject.

     (d) __Prior notice to Congress__